Distributions, Section 19 Notices, and Tax Reinvestment

 • Each reinvestment is a separate purchase with its own holding period for capital-gains purposes

-• Rule 19a-1 specifies the notice content
+• The implementing rule specifies the notice's content

 Think of it this way: Reinvesting distributions does not defer tax.
 The Internal Revenue Service (IRS) treats the distribution as if it were paid in cash to you (taxable) and then used to buy more shares (increasing your basis).
 The cash never lands in your checking account, but the tax bill still does.